Hi friend and Welcome!!

 Sennheiser HD 650

-They are also a little less neutral and more enjoyable to listen with.
-As an open back model, these will leak sound so be weary of that and know that they perform best in an isolated studio environment, absent any extraneous noise and distraction.
+They are also a little less neutral and more enjoyable to listen to.
+As an open-back model, these will leak sound so be wary of that and know that they perform best in an isolated studio environment, absent any extraneous noise and distraction.